bluefroguk1/empire-dump/content/Wiki/Armies/Navy orders.md

 If the navy is attacked by an opposing navy with offensive maritime orders then it will also participate in the ensuing sea campaign.
 If there are no attacks on regions with the coastal keyword then this order reverts to ''naval support''.
 ### Put to Port
-* Orders the navy to put port, tying up vessels at wharfs and quays at a friendly [[Shipyard|shipyard]]
+* Orders the navy to put port, tying up vessels at wharfs and quays at a friendly [[Shipyard]]
 * The navy cannot be attacked by opposing navies and does not participate in any military campaigns
-* Natural resupply is increased by 20% while a navy is in port at a [[Shipyard|shipyard]] If there is an unoccupied [[Shipyard]] controlled by an ally in a territory, then an admiral may order their navy to put to port.
+* Natural resupply is increased by 20% while a navy is in port at a shipyard If there is an unoccupied Shipyard controlled by an ally in a territory, then an admiral may order their navy to put to port.
 If the vessels reach the port unimpeded then they can dock safely and take no further part in any military campaigns taking place that season.
 They cannot defend the area and do not take casualties from any opposing navies on offensive maritime orders while they remain in port.
 Natural resupply increases by 20% while a navy is in port.
-If the region containing a [[Shipyard|shipyard]] is conquered by an enemy army or navy while a navy is in port, then all the vessels are scuppered and the navy is automatically destroyed.
+If the region containing a shipyard is conquered by an enemy army or navy while a navy is in port, then all the vessels are scuppered and the navy is automatically destroyed.
-Only one navy may occupy a [[Shipyard|shipyard]] at a time.
+Only one navy may occupy a shipyard at a time.
 If two navies attempt to put into a port, the berths will be occupied by the first navy to reach it.
 A navy remains in port until it issues new orders in a following season.
 If a navy cannot reach the safety of a port then this order reverts to ''defend the coast'' if possible.
 [[War]] Further Reading